 The ministers work is also important and also he should be trained, perhaps by the Federation as to our ideals and the goal that we hope to reach.
 We do not want word to go out that we want to exterminate the Negro population and the minister is the man who can straighten out that idea if it ever occurs to any of their more rebellious members.
 (Sanger, 1939)

 The great irony of quoting this sentence out of context in order to spread false beliefs about the goals of Margaret Sanger is that the actual meaning of the quote in context is to warn about such a possibility.
-Undoubtedly when Margaret Sanger was advising Dr. Gamble about communicating with African-American ministers, she had memories of the false allegations that she wished to “do away with the Jews” which hounded her in the press after she opened her first birth control clinic more than twenty years earlier.
+Undoubtedly when Margaret Sanger was advising Clarence Gamble about communicating with ministers of the communities called “African-American” or “Black” today, she had memories of the false allegations that she wished to “do away with the Jews” which hounded her in the press after she opened her first birth control clinic more than twenty years earlier.

 It is notable that the letter of Senator Cruz, et al, refers to the “destruction of unborn human life.”
 Perhaps this particular attack on Margaret Sanger is motivated by ignorance of her actual beliefs.
 The “exterminate” quote, taken out of context, appears in much of the attack literature against her.
 Senator Cruz, et al, may have simply copied the quote from such attack literature into their letter without much research.